lidsunicamp/MedicalPhysics19_ALTIS/README.md

 $./iftALTIS -i <input_ct_image> -o <output_label_mask>
 ```

 The file formats accepted by the software are: `.nii`, `.nii.gz`, `.hdr`, `.scn`.
 If some parts of the lungs are left unsegmented, add the flag `--improve-segmentation 25` as shown bellow.
 It will perform an extra delineation step to try to solve this problem.
-To see the all available flags of this software, just add the flag `-h` or `--help`.
+To see all available flags of this software, just add the flag `-h` or `--help`.

 ```
 $./iftALTIS -i <input_ct_image> -o <output_label_mask> --improve-segmentation 25